 - Notify your English 380 instructor and Career Development when you have accepted an internship.

 Most students take it in their senior year after they have taken courses in writing, grammar, or graphics that will equip them for their internships and when they generally feel freer to give the course the extra time it sometimes takes.
 Then, too, since internships sometimes serve as stepping-stones to jobs, many students prefer to take them as seniors when they are ready to search for jobs.

 On the other hand, some students use the internship to explore their possible vocations.
 They may, for example, be interested in working for a publishing house, writing for a non-profit organization, or working on a magazine.
-The internship, then, can give them a sense of the direction that they may want—or may want not—to go.
+The internship, then, can give them a sense of the direction that they may want—or may not want—to go.

-Students may take English 380 twice for graduation credit, so some students do an internship in both their junior and senior years.
+Students may take ENGL-380 twice for graduation credit, so some students do an internship in both their junior and senior years.

 Plan to spend 8-10 hours per week at the internship site.
 It will be up to you to set up your work schedule with your internship supervisor.
 Arrange your class schedule so that you will have time to work at your internship.

 Class meeting time